Youth smoking

-Smoking among youth and adolescents is an issue that affects countries worldwide.
+Youth smoking is an issue that affects countries worldwide.
 While the extent to which smoking is viewed as a negative health behavior may vary across different nations, it remains an issue regardless of how it is perceived by different societies.
-The United States has taken numerous measures, ranging from changes in national policy surrounding youth cigarette access to changes in media campaigns, in attempts to eliminate the use of tobacco products among teenagers.
+The United States has taken numerous measures—ranging from changes in national policy surrounding youth cigarette access to changes in media campaigns—in attempts to eliminate the use of tobacco products among adolescents.
 Approximately 90% of smokers begin smoking prior to the age of 18.

 History

 Statistics

 While the rates of cigarette smoking among adults and adolescents have declined in the past ten years in the United States, a considerable number of adolescents continue to smoke cigarettes.
 The Surgeon General's Warning released in 1964 was a major impetus for this change.
 In 1965, approximately 45% of Americans smoked, however the prevalence of tobacco smokers is currently less than 25% of adults.
 The pattern of smoking among youth has had a slightly different trajectory, such that smoking rates for high school students began to increase in the early 1990s and did not begin to decrease until the end of the decade.
 If the current smoking trends continue, 5.6 million youths alive today will die prematurely.
 According to economist Kenneth Warner, Ph.D., the tobacco industry needs 5,000 new young smokers every day to maintain the total number of smokers.